linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 ```
 Additionally, we may provide a Makefile that runs these commands for the user.
 However, we may have to re-think the way they can pass `./run.sh` flags (One option could be to have them edit the Makefile according to their needs).

+We may also host this Docker image on a public repository, for e.g - _gcr.io/linkerd.io/conformance:v1.0.0_.
+The Sonobuoy plugin file (see next step) may benefit from this.

 **2. A sonobuoy plugin file (YAML)**